Fairy chess piece: Hoppers

 A hopper is a piece that moves by jumping over another piece (called a hurdle).
 The hurdle can be any piece of any color.
 Unless it can jump over a piece, a hopper cannot move.
 Note that hoppers generally capture by taking the piece on the destination square, not by taking the hurdle (as is the case in checkers).
 The exceptions are locusts which are pieces that capture by hopping over its victim.
 They are sometimes considered a type of hopper.

 There are no hoppers in Western chess.
-In xiangqi (Chinese chess), the cannon captures as a hopper along rook lines (when not capturing, it is a (0,1)-rider which cannot jump, the same as a rook); in janggi (Korean chess), the cannon is a hopper along rook lines when moving or capturing.
+In xiangqi (Chinese chess), the cannon captures as a hopper along rook lines (when not capturing, it is a (0,1)-rider which cannot jump, the same as a rook); in janggi (Korean chess), the cannon is a hopper along rook lines when moving or capturing, except it cannot jump another cannon, whether friendly or enemy.
 The grasshopper moves along the same lines as a queen, hopping over another piece and landing on the square immediately beyond it.
 Yang Qi includes the diagonal counterpart of the cannon, the vao, which moves as a bishop and captures as a hopper along bishop lines.